nishita96/VisibilityAlgorithm/README.md

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigPre3.png" width="300" height="250">

-### Merging

 #### Vrays
 - Rays originating at the point Q going to infinity passing through the end points of the line segments
 - Have 4 components
-  - djhdghj
+  - Unit vector for direction
+  - Angle theta from +X axis
+  - Length of visibility on the right side
+  - Lenght of visibility on the left side

+### Merging

-- Process individual line segment processing to get Vrays
+- Process individual line segment to get a pair of Vrays from both ends.

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigSingleSegment.png" width="300" height="250">

-Pair of line segments
+- Pair of line segments, in practice 4 Vrays.

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigPairSegments.png" width="300" height="250">

-pairwise merging
+- Result of merging pairwise.

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigPairResult.png" width="300" height="250">

-Resultant area of visibility
+- Resultant area of visibility from a pair of line segment.

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigAreaResult.png" width="300" height="250">

 ## Our test data

+We needed a dynamically generated set of line segments given a size n to test performance.
+Since We cannot have intersecting line segments, we made a function to generate this dashed spiral consisting of line segments to test correctness and performace of implementation.
+The function takes integer values and generates the spiral.

 <img src="https://github.com/nishita96/VisibilityAlgorithm/blob/main/images/FigTestData.png" width="300" height="250">